 We use Who Gives a Crap toilet paper and you can too!

-Our fryer oil gets recycled by a company who turn it into fuel for cars.
+Our fryer oil gets recycled by a company who turns it into fuel for cars.